zdiegoramos/wireframe/README.md

 ### Nested Wireframes

-Wireframe must not be nested because navbars and sidebars are positioned using `position: fixed` and `position: sticky`, which are relative to the viewport, not the parent element.
+`<Wireframe>`s must not be nested because navbars and sidebars are positioned using `position: fixed` and `position: sticky`, which are relative to the viewport, not the parent element.

 This means you only need one `<Wireframe>` per page.
 If you need different configurations for different pages, use multiple wireframe instances at the layout level as shown in the previous section.